Posted by Faxon Firearms Staff on Jun 30th 2016

 4150 Carbon Steel vs 416-R Stainless – Which is Right for Me?

-Faxon is often asked which barrel material we’d recommend for a given application.
-Typically, the answer to the question all depends on what you, as the shooter, are going for in your intended build and its application.
+Faxon is often asked which barrel material we'd recommend for a given application.
+Typically, the answer to the question of 416r vs 4150 all depends on what you, as the shooter, are going for in your intended build and its application.

-Faxon only uses 4150 or 416-R steels in its barrels; the highest grade of each series of steels, carbon and stainless, respectively.
-The statements mentioned below will generally apply to lower grades of steel 4140 or regular 416, but the shooter should understand the trade-offs to use lower grades prior to selecting them.
+Faxon only uses 4150 or 416-R steels in its barrels, the highest grade of each series of steels, carbon and stainless, respectively.
+The statements mentioned below will generally apply to lower grades of steel 4140 or regular 416, but the shooter should understand the trade-offs to using lower grades prior to selecting them.

 First, let's cover the basics:

-4150 or “Mil-Spec” steel is commonly used in heavy-fire applications.
-This steel is the most common used today by various militaries, including the United States’.
+4150 or "Mil-Spec" steel is commonly used in heavy-fire applications.
+This steel is the most commonly used today by various militaries, including the United States.
 It is a high carbon content steel, which makes it resilient to high-heat scenarios and with its abrasion resistance, the barrels wear slower over time.

 I want the best accuracy.
 I should go stainless, right?

-416-R stainless has reduced barrel life compared to 4150, but will stay more accurate over its usable life.
+416r stainless steel barrels have reduced barrel life compared to 4150 but will stay more accurate over their usable life.

 I'm most concerned about "barrel life."
 Which lasts longer?